Cottage Food Bill will soon include pickled vegetables!

 What is the Colorado Cottage Foods Act?

-The Cottage Foods Act allows Colorado residents to make and sell non-potentially hazardous foods that are produced in a home, commercial, private or public kitchen.
+The Cottage Foods Act allows Colorado residents to make and sell certain non-potentially hazardous foods that are produced in a home, commercial, private or public kitchen.
 All foods must be sold directly to the ultimate consumer.
+NEW in 2015 Rules to govern the production and sale of pickled vegetables will be established by the CO Board of Health.

 How do producers qualify to sell cottage foods?